-4.(1) A designated benchmark administrator must, if the designated benchmark administrator is incorporated or organized under the laws of a foreign jurisdiction, submit to the non-exclusive jurisdiction of the judiciary and quasi-judicial and other administrative bodies of

-- (2) The submission to jurisdiction and appointment required under subsection (1) must be prepared in accordance with Form 25-102F3 Submission to Jurisdiction and Appointment of Agent for Service of Process and must be delivered on or before the 30th day after the designated benchmark administrator is designated. - (3) A designated benchmark administrator, or a benchmark administrator referred to in subsection (4), must deliver an amended Form 25-102F3 Submission to Jurisdiction and Appointment of Agent for Service of Process containing updated information at least 30 days before the effective date of any change that would result in a change to the information provided in the Form. - (4) Subsection (3) applies to a benchmark administrator until the date that is 6 years after the date on which the benchmark administrator ceases to be a designated benchmark administrator.
+- 4.(1) A designated benchmark administrator must, if the designated benchmark administrator is incorporated or organized under the laws of a foreign jurisdiction, submit to the non-exclusive jurisdiction of the judiciary and quasi-judicial and other administrative bodies of the local jurisdiction and appoint an agent for service of process in Canada in a jurisdiction in which the designated benchmark administrator is designated. - (2) The submission to jurisdiction and appointment required under subsection (1) must be prepared in accordance with Form 25-102F3 Submission to Jurisdiction and Appointment of Agent for Service of Process and must be delivered on or before the 30th day after the designated benchmark administrator is designated. - (3) A designated benchmark administrator, or a benchmark administrator referred to in subsection (4), must deliver an amended Form 25-102F3 Submission to Jurisdiction and Appointment of Agent for Service of Process containing updated information at least 30 days before the effective date of any change that would result in a change to the information provided in the Form. - (4) Subsection (3) applies to a benchmark administrator until the date that is 6 years after the date on which the benchmark administrator ceases to be a designated benchmark administrator.